 Open the Bulk Mockup plugin in Photoshop.

-You already have created three main fields: PSD template folder, Design file folder, and Export folder.
+You have already created three main fields: PSD template folder, Design file folder, and Export folder.

 Click each field and select the corresponding folders you created.